 - Meetings, workshops, training programs and other modes of assembly must ensure appropriate social distancing; and

 - Checkout points and staging areas, including storefronts, must be monitored for social distancing requirements by means of marking floors or similar actions to maintain social distancing between patrons and employees.

 Businesses that provide services requiring employees and patrons to be within six (6) feet of one another, such as hair or nail salons, are subject to all other provisions of this Order.

 The City Hall Complex and City Clerk buildings are open to the public from 7:30 a.m. to 4:30 p.m.
 The Westmonte Recreation Center is open from 8 a.m. to 5 p.m.
 Face coverings are required inside all City facilities and buildings.

-The COPS Center located inside the Altamonte Mall is open.
-Fingerprinting services are available from 11 a.m. to 2 p.m.
+COPS Center fingerprinting services are available from 11 a.m. to 2 p.m.
 Monday through Saturday by appointment only.
-Appointments are available through September 30 at this time.
-Please continue to monitor for additional future dates.
 Walk-ins are not accepted.
 Visit the COPS webpage for more information.

 How will COVID-19 affect my utility bill?

 Disconnections for nonpayment remain suspended at this time for Altamonte Springs utility customers.
 For more information, visit the Utility Billing webpage.

 Per the City’s Local State of Emergency Executive Order 2020-01-E30, City Commission meetings will return to an in-person format effective immediately.
 The next City Commission meeting will take place on October 20 at 7 p.m. which will also be broadcast on Spectrum’s channel 489 where a sign language interpreter will be displayed for ADA compliance.
 In addition, communications media technology (CMT) is available for those who choose to listen virtually.
 For more information, view the Commission Meeting Agenda.